Public interest disclosure

 - ensuring that disclosures by public officials are properly investigated and dealt with.

 If you wish to report actual or suspected wrongdoing within the National Gallery of Australia, it is important that you use the proper channels, and that you maintain confidentiality of your allegation by not disclosing it to persons who are not authorised to deal with it.

 Failing to comply with the proper procedures may compromise both your protection from adverse consequences, and our ability to properly investigate your allegation.

-The Gallery has appointed four persons as Authorised Officers under the Public Interest Disclosure Act.
+The Gallery has appointed the following persons as Authorised Officers under the Public Interest Disclosure Act.
 Their contact details are:

 - David Perceval, Assistant Director,

 02 6240 6733